roc-lang/roc/crates/lang_srv/README.md

 ## Installing

-The roc_lang_server binary is included with the [nightly releases](https://github.com/roc-lang/roc/releases).
-We recommend using the same version of roc and roc_lang_server.
+The roc_language_server binary is included with the [nightly releases](https://github.com/roc-lang/roc/releases).
+We recommend using the same version of roc and roc_language_server.

 ### Building from source